jdichh/synthwave-scene/README.md

-﻿# A synthwave scene with Three.js.
+﻿# Synthwave scene made with Three.js.
  I made this because I wanted to learn more about Three.js.
-And I quite like 3D stuff, and the aesthetic.
 ## Checklist
 <ul>
  <li><strike>Migrate to React.</strike></li>